filrg/pcprep/USAGE.md

 #### Pixel per Tile
 ##### `pixel-per-tile <camera=JSON> <nx,ny,nz> <output-visibility=JSON>`
-  Calculate the number of pixels each point cloud tile occupies in the camera viewport when view the processing point cloud from a given camera trajectory.
+  Calculate the number of pixels each point cloud tile occupies in the camera viewport when viewing the processing point cloud from a given camera trajectory.
 - `camera=JSON`
-  Specifies the JSON file path of the camera trajectory in MVP matrix.
+  Specifies the JSON file path of the camera trajectory in the MVP matrix.
 An example JSON can be found [here](assets/cam-matrix.json).
 - `nx,ny,nz`
   Number of divisions along the x, y, and z axes.
 - `output-visibility=JSON`